ArunaStorage/documentation/docs/get_started/basic_usage/15_How-To-Workspace.md

 ## Introduction

-Workspaces are a dedicate class of Projects that can be used to provide unregistered users with an anonymous, encapsulated space in the AOS.
+Workspaces are a dedicate class of Projects that can be used to provide unregistered users with an anonymous, encapsulated space in Aruna.
 When a workspace is created, an internal service account is automatically created for the administration.
 Also token is generated for the service account that only has permissions for the workspace and cannot be changed.

-After a user has registered in the AOS, he/she is free to use this token to claim the entire Workspace and associate it with his or her user like a normal Project.
+After a user has registered in Aruna, he/she is free to use this token to claim the entire Workspace and associate it with his or her user like a normal Project.

 Templates for Workspaces can be created in advance.
 Through a template, the basic conditions for the creation of a *Workspace* are defined and automated in order to simplify the administration of Workspaces.